 Live Better.
 Love Better.
 Work Better.

-Fear, Avoidance, and Reassurance in Relationships
+Fear, Avoidance, And Reassurance In Relationships

 Zoe Mittman, LSW

 You may have heard the term “attachment style” and wondered, how is that applicable to me?
 Along with this, we tend to hear the words secure and insecure attachment quite often.
 Types of attachment aren’t so clear cut; they are on a spectrum and people can fall into one category, several categories, or move through them.
-For the purpose of this blog, I am going to explore the different attachment style patterns that may manifest in your relationships, as well as their potential causes.

 The Different Attachment Styles In Our Relationships

-It is completely normal for anxiety to appear in relationships.
-However, the degree to which the anxiety impacts your relationship, and how often it occurs, might be related to your attachment style.
-That being said, relationships are a two-way street.
 One partner cannot give 100% alone.
 Open communication is essential in order for each partner to know what the other needs.
 Being in a romantic relationship is vulnerable.
 You open yourself up for love, but also for the potential to be hurt.
 Even if your relationship is going as you had hoped, desired, and intended it would, fear, avoidance, and the need for reassurance may still be present.

 This can be due to childhood experiences, previous partners, and current and past interpersonal relationships.
 Having an understanding of the past can help lead to acceptance and healthier relationships.
+Through relationship counseling, you can begin to recognize how these early experiences shape your current connections and learn tools to build emotional security.
 In order to have relationships with others, you need to have a strong relationship with yourself.
 It sounds silly to say that aloud, but it is very true.
-Treat yourself the way you would treat a friend.
-If you wouldn’t say something to a friend, then don’t say it to yourself.
-Treat yourself with love, kindness, and compassion.

 Fear and Avoidance